Do you have a Strategy and Process for Inclusive,

 Green Economic Growth…or just a Design & Plan?

-After 15 years as a resilience economist, redevelopment policy advisor, and regenerative author/speaker, I offer this new guide to help you more easily raise health and wealth for all.
+After 15 years as a resilience planner, redevelopment policy advisor, and author/speaker on regenerative economics, I offer this new guide to help you improve health and wealth for all.

 Want expert help—on demand—for your strategies, projects, plans, & key presentations?
 Get it here.